Tailoring Career Information: Becoming a Professional Tailor

 Research the requirements to become a tailor.
 Learn about the job description and duties and read the step-by-step process to start a career in tailoring.

-Most tailors learn their skills on-the-job by working with more experienced tailors.
-Workers may enhance those skills by attending tailoring and alterations classes.
+Most tailors learn their skills on the job by working with more experienced tailors.
+Workers may enhance those skills by attending postgraduate tailoring and alterations classes.
 The following table outlines common requirements to become a tailor as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||No degree is required to pursue this career|